 Most Canadian provinces are considering launching their own online casinos, and BC actually recently launched one but it is only available to residents of BC.
 Quebec also just launched an online poker site, again restricted to residents of Quebec.
 Ontario has plans to open one in 2012, and New Brunswick may be next.

-I’ve heard of some banks questioning your transactions to and from online casinos, and some credit card companies don’t allow transactions for gambling, so I like to use an “e-wallet” like Instadebit (Canadian company) and Moneybookers.
+I’ve heard of some banks questioning your transactions to and from online casinos, and some credit card companies don’t allow transactions for gambling, so I like to use an “e-wallet” like Instadebit (Canadian company).
 I’ve never had any questions arise from transactions using those.

 Disclaimer: I’m not a lawyer, so do not take this as legal advice, and I do not condone illegal activities.